thiagoharry/weaver-interface/README.md

 The `height` and `width` store the interface size in pixels. *These values are read-only.* If you want to change them, use the API function `_Wresize_interface`.

+The `mouse_x` and `mouse_y` stores mouse coordinates.
+But not using the window coordinate, but using the interfae coordinate.
+The origin is the lower left corner of the interface and axis x and y are rotated using the interface rotation.
+This data is read-only.
+It is passed to the shader, therefore you can use it optionally in visual effects.

 The `background_color`, `foregound_color` and `integer` are values that are passed to shaders.
 If you create a custom shader, you can use